makarand-thakare/TeamGame/README.md

 ## Make it FUNn...

-- Create a table in Google sheets with 5 rounds.
+- Create a score table in Google sheets with 5 rounds.
 - Whoever gets more points wins.
 - In case of tie, those players will play again.